niko-la-petrovic/Youtube-Playlist-Exporter/README.md

 If you would like to use the existing way to inject settings into your interface from the **YoutubeExporterSettings.json** file, you can add your own exporter with its properties to the exporters array in the settings file.

-Currently, unless the property exporter property `defaultImplementation` is not set to true, that exporter will not be instanced, and you have to replace the existing instance with your own after you obtain the settings from it, but I will find a way to get around this with abstractions.
+Currently, unless the exporter property `defaultImplementation` is not set to true, that exporter will not be instanced, and you have to replace the existing instance with your own after you obtain the settings from it, but I will find a way to get around this with abstractions.